 Leon’s agency has been Commission for Law Enforcement Accreditation (CALEA) accredited since 1995 and Pennsylvania Law Enforcement Accreditation Commission (PLEAC) accredited since 2006.
 Leon has served as Accreditation Manger for both programs since 2005, leading the agency’s process through CALEA Flagship and Meritorious awards, as well as participating in the initial PLEAC accreditation of the department.

-Since 2009, Leon has served on the executive board of the Pennsylvania Police Accreditation Coalition, serving for the last 9 years as President of that esteemed organization.
+Since 2009, Leon has served on the executive board of the Pennsylvania Police Accreditation Coalition (PPAC), serving for 9 years as President of the esteemed organization.
 In 2020, he stepped down from that role.
 Since 2007, Leon has served as an assessor for the PLEAC program, conducting countless assessments and mock assessments across the Commonwealth.
 Leon has served on the PLEAC Commission since 2011, has been a member of the administrative committee, and currently serves on the standards committee.
 Leon has instructed Assessor Classes and Accreditation Manager classes on behalf of the PLEAC organization.

 Leon is currently completing a Masters in the Administration of Justice degree from Wilmington University.
 He is also a 2011 graduate of the Northwestern University Center for Public Safety School of Police Staff and Command.

 Leon has served in the United States Army and in the Pennsylvania National Guard.
 Leon continues his life of service through his policing career and is honored to be seen by peers and professionals as a trusted resource and advisor for all things police administration- and police accreditation-related.